 Why move to Kitchener Waterloo from the GTA or Toronto?
 Is relocating right for you?
 Lots of people seem think so, and it’s become a popular move.
 Immigration from the GTA and from abroad is has added 70,000 newcomers to the Region of Waterloo’s population in the last decade.
 Waterloo Region is now the fastest growing metropolitan area in the entire country.

 If you’re from the GTA you might think Kitchener Waterloo (KW) is somewhat boring and reserved.
 While there’s a grain of truth to this sentiment it isn’t a bad thing necessarily.
 There just isn’t as much to see and do here.
 KW is tiny compared to Toronto.
-Kitchener has roughly 260,000 residents while Waterloo comes in at 146,000.
-The City of Toronto alone is almost 8x bigger.
+Kitchener has roughly 260,000 residents while Waterloo comes in at 126,000.
+The region hosts an additional 20,000 post secondary students primarily in Waterloo.
+The City of Toronto at 2.8 million is over 7x bigger.

 We have no major league franchises although we do have the Kitchener Rangers, an excellent OHL team that has produced many NHL stars.
 KW has some good concert venues, big and small, but nowhere near the nightlife that the big city has.
 There are plenty of great restaurants to choose from.
 Still, you won’t find blocks and blocks of fun bars and restaurants scattered throughout the neighbourhoods like you do in TO.